Junker Queen Is Here! Tips for Playing Her in the Beta

 Junker Queen wants to be up in her opponents' faces.
 Make it easier by positioning yourself in places where they have to go past you but they can't poke you down from range.
 Hug doorways and arches and greet your opponents with a swing of the axe.
 Choke points are the Queen's friend, but you'll want to wait off to the side so they have to push through the choke and come to you to shoot you.

-For more Overwatch 2 coverage, check out our breakdown of the second Overwatch 2 beta and how Overwatch 2 aims to fix the first game's biggest flaw.
+For more Overwatch 2 coverage, check out our thoughts on the first Overwatch 2 beta and how Overwatch 2 aims to fix the first game's biggest flaw.